 Follow the steps below to recover data from corrupt or damaged Excel Worksheets:

-Note: Tool’s main screen is marked to get a better understanding of where is what and what it does.
+Note: Tool’s main screen is marked to get a better understanding of easy to use software.

 Note: You can repair single or multiple files at one go.

-Once scanning completes, you can see the worksheets contents of the original file in section (2).
+- Once the scanning completes, you can see the worksheet contents of the original file in section (2).
 The tool would save all the file content in the same hierarchy as shown in section (3).

 Once you’re done with content preview, you can move to the next step.